tylerhuffdev/EasyPost-Fulfillment/README.md

 Python client library for the EasyPost Fulfillment API.

-*NOTE: This client library is not maintained or supported by EasyPost and is deprecated*.
+***NOTE:** This client library is not maintained or supported by EasyPost.
+In additioin, the EasyPost Fulfillment API and associated endpoints are deprecated*.

 ## Install